20 November 2022 / 3-Min Read

 Let’s be honest, court sprints are hard.
 If you do the common “How many in 1 minute”, then you are going pretty fast.
 There’s also a huge psychological component of touching the wall just before other people and it seems to be perfect for squash – moving around the court fast.
 I’ve heard of leader boards in clubs with a list of names.
 There are even videos of people doing the challenge.

 For people who love fitness work, it’s a dream come true.
 It’s a variation of the “shuttle run”, which is used in all sorts of sports, with the Beep Test↗ being a famous (infamous!) “official” test for aspiring athletes and masochists alike.
-In fact, I think I remember a version to be used on a squash court, but I might be wrong – let me know if you know anything about it.
+In fact, I think I remember a version designed to be used on a squash court, but I might be wrong – let me know if you know anything about it.